IDEAS-Watersheds/best-practices-seminar/slides/software-best-practices/intro-cmake-2020-08-07/README.md

 This README is not a stand-alone text, it is intended to go along with the Webinar tutorial.

-This is not a complete tutorial due to time limits.
-The focus is on setting up a first CMake project and covering some of the basic features.
+CMake is a large system so only touching the surface here.
+The focus is on setting up a first CMake project with a few simple extensions.

 ## What is CMake?
+nn
 According to the developers of CMake (Cross-platform Makefile Generator) :

 *CMake is a cross-platform free and open-source software tool for managing the build process of software using a compiler-independent method.*

-Key thing to notice is CMake does not build software, CMake manages the setup of other tools to do the actual compilation steps.
+A key thing to note is CMake does not build software, CMake manages the setup of other tools to do the actual compilation steps.
 Supported 'generators' are Unix Make (and some other makes), Visual Studio, XCode, Eclipse, and CodeBlocks.

-CMake :
+Some key things CMake does:

 - Are utilities installed
   - Is compiler installed and does it work?